60 Acts of Kindness for Kids to Do to Make the World a Better Place

 Leave a basket of tennis balls or sticks at the dog park

-Make a dog’s day (and their owner’s too!) by having your child collect old tennis balls or perfect throwing sticks and placing them in a bin for everyone to enjoy.
+Make a dog’s day (and their owner’s too!) by having your child collect old tennis balls or throwing sticks and placing them in a dog toy bin for everyone to enjoy.

-Make cards or drawings for a nearby retirement home
+Make cards or drawings for a retirement home

-Many people in retirement homes feel isolated and the pandemic only made that a hundred times worse.
+Many people in retirement homes feel isolated, and the pandemic only made that worse.
 Have kids draw pictures, make paintings, or write notes and deliver them to the elderly.

 Pick up litter at a local park